MicrosoftDocs/customer-insights/ci-docs/engagement-insights/view-reports.md

 You can select the time frame or date range in a web or mobile report to focus on a value or time period.

 - To select a time frame, in the upper-right corner of the report view, select a value from the dropdown list of the report.
-You can also choose a fixed date range by selecting a **From** and **To** date.
+You can also choose a **Fixed date range**.

   :::image type="content" source="media/filter-by-time.png" alt-text="Filter by time or date range.":::